aymanaboghonim/elmentor-landing-page-clean/docs/deployment/GITHUB_PAGES_BRANCHING_GUIDE.md

 # GitHub Pages & Branching Guide

-This guide explains the branch structure in this repository and how GitHub Pages deployment works.
+This guide explains the branch structure in this repository and how GitHub Pages deployment works, following DevOps Visions standards.

 ## Branch Structure

-- **`master`**: Main development branch containing the source code
+- **`main`**: Main development branch containing the source code, documentation, and configuration
-- **`gh-pages`**: Deployment branch containing the built application (generated output only)
+- **`gh-pages`**: Deployment branch containing only the built application (generated output only)

 ## GitHub Pages Deployment